+On Wednesdays, I’m a postdoctoral researcher, and a musicologist.
 Since October 2015, I have been exploring the bound volumes of sheet music claimed by the University of St Andrews from Stationers’ Hall between 1710-1836.
 Whilst publishers objected to the ‘gratuitous delivery’ of even ‘trifling’ novels and sheet music to the legal deposit libraries, the universities were keen to get their entitlement.
 Former St Andrews lecturer Elizabeth Ann Frame wrote an informative article for the Edinburgh Bibliographical Society Transactions in 1985; I’m now trying to unpack what was in the copyright music collection; how it was used; and if possible – now we have online catalogues and databases – how the St Andrews story compares with similar collections elsewhere.
 More than that, I am thinking about how we can get more reader engagement with this kind of material.

 Review of Research, November 2016